-- Fairness This procedure sets out to treat all employees fairly, consistently, impartially, promptly, reasonably and applied without discrimination. - Representation The employee at all stages in this procedure has the right to represented and accompanied by their trade union representative, full-time union official, work colleague, friend or family member. - Confidentiality All documentation and information relating to the allegation of misconduct will not be distributed to any parties not involved with the process.
+- Fairness This procedure sets out to treat all employees fairly, consistently, impartially, promptly, reasonably and applied without discrimination. - Representation The employee at all stages in this procedure has the right to be represented and accompanied by, work colleague, friend or family member. - Confidentiality All documentation and information relating to the allegation of misconduct will not be distributed to any parties not involved with the process.
 Any information relating to the case will be kept in accordance with the Data Protection Act 1998.
 Any breach of confidence may be treated as a disciplinary case of misconduct. - Natural Justice At all stages of this process the employee will be given a full explanation of the complaint in writing and will be given the opportunity to state their case before a decision is taken.
 If a warning is given as part of this process, the employee will be given full support by the employer to improve their conduct. - Right to appeal At all formal stages of this policy the employee has the right to appeal.
 The appeals will be heard in an appeal hearing by a panel comprising members of the Board and Eldership who previously had no direct involvement with the case. - Recordings Audio/ Visual recordings of the proceedings by the employee or their companion are not acceptable at any stage of this process.
 However, the use of surveillance evidence may be submitted as part of the case. - Grievance The disciplinary procedure is to be used separate from the grievance procedure.
 If the employee is already being investigated as part of the grievance procedure, the disciplinary process will not begin until the grievance has been completed. - Equal Opportunities This procedure will be applied without discrimination.
 If an employee has difficulty with any stage of this process due to a disability, it is their responsibility to discuss this with their line-manager or a member of the Board as soon as possible. - Process There are four stages of disciplinary action.
 An employee will not normally be dismissed for the first breach of discipline unless the employee is found guilty of gross misconduct, where a penalty may be summary dismissal without pay in lieu of notice.
 The procedure may be implemented at any stage if the employee's alleged misconduct warrants such action. - Criminal Offences Where an employee is convicted of a criminal offence, they will not be automatically dismissed.
 The employer will consider if the offence and/or breach of trust is one that makes the employee unsuitable for his/her type of work and if so whether there is suitable alternative work available.
-Following this consideration the employer may initiate the disciplinary process. - Trade Union Representatives Disciplinary action will not be taken against an accredited Trade Union Representative unless the circumstances are sufficiently serious to warrant immediate action.
-In these circumstances the New Day Church Board and the full-time official from the Trade Union should be notified of the case.
+Following this consideration the employer may initiate the disciplinary process.